IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 ## 6. Understanding KubeBuilder Markers

 Now, one more thing to understand before we deploy our operator.
-Let's discuss the [Kubebuilder markers](https://book.kubebuilder.io/reference/markers.html) which you can see at the top of the file:
+Let's discuss the [KubeBuilder markers](https://book.kubebuilder.io/reference/markers.html) which you can see at the top of the file:

 ```go
 // generate rbac to get, list, watch, create, update and patch the memcached status the nencached resource